 Today, March 12th, 2018 is National Napping Day.
 I am going to be completely honest, I took part in this special day today.
+I love sleeping so I was more than happy to be apart of the celebrations.
+My partner and I are quite heavy sleepers, so we have got the perfect bedroom set up.
+I’m not only a heavy sleeper, but I’m a stomach sleeper too – hence why I spend forever shopping for best mattress for stomach sleepers.
+Luckily I found the perfect one in the end, and its amazing!
+All ready for the big event today.
+It’s the right temperature, we have an amazing mattress, and our bedding is silk.
 This day had me thinking about something I have to be reminded of quite often by friends, family, and medical professionals.
 Sometimes it is okay to slow down.
 Without taking time for self care there is no way to maintain the lifestyle that I have.
 It just cannot be sustained.

 Although the occasional nap is obviously amazing, this is not the only way to practice self care.
 Self care also will not look the same for everyone.

 5 Ways to Increase Your Self Care

 - Set aside a time that you can do something you enjoy daily – this can be anything that you find relaxing and that brings you peace.
 Imagine setting aside time everyday to read a book, write in a journal, or take a relaxing bath.

 - Exercise – spend some time exercising everyday.
 This does not mean you need to plan to head out to the gym everyday but pick something reasonable to you.
 Stretch out, do some yoga, take a walk around the block.
 What level of exercise do you think is reasonable?